cloudsimplus/cloudsimplus/README.md

   can be used by other researchers to implement their own comprehensive testbeds.
 Different from the examples module that aims just to show how to use CloudSim Plus features, this module includes more complex simulation scenarios concerned in providing scientifically valid results.
-- [cloudsim-plus-benchmarks](cloudsim-plus-benchmarks): a new module introduced to implement micro benchmarks using the [Java Microbenchmark Harness framework (JMH)](http://openjdk.java.net/projects/code-tools/jmh/) to enable measuring critical methods of the
+- [cloudsim-plus-benchmarks](cloudsim-plus-benchmarks): a new module used just internally to implement micro benchmarks using the
+  [Java Microbenchmark Harness framework (JMH)](http://openjdk.java.net/projects/code-tools/jmh/) to enable measuring critical methods of the
   CloudSim Plus API that have a high impact in the simulation framework performance.
 - [distribution](distribution): a module used just to build jar files for distribution of packaged CloudSim Plus binaries, documentation and source code.